What’s included in our DIY SEO checklist:

 If you want to improve the click-through-rate of your pages on SERPs (search engine results pages), then you need to start paying attention to title tags and meta descriptions.

 When it comes to SERPs, every result is like a storefront.
 And the ones with lackluster title tags or missing meta descriptions are the stores that no searcher is going to click on.
-In fact, these results likely won’t make it onto the first page at all.
+In fact, these results likely won’t make it onto the first page of Google at all.

 Why Improving Meta Descriptions Matters